UK Supermarkets issue 'do not eat' warnings including Tesco, Asda & Aldi

 Asda, Tesco and Aldi are among the UK supermarkets with 'do not eat' warnings in place on some of their products.

-Food recalls have been issued at the leading supermarkets for a variety of reasons, including underclared ingredients and an outbreak of disease causing bacteria.
+Food recalls have been issued at the leading supermarkets for a variety of reasons, including undeclared ingredients and an outbreak of disease causing bacteria.

 We have rounded up the ongoing product recalls you should be aware of.